usmandev24/Exploding_Balloons/README.md

 # Exploding Balloons

-Exploding Balloons is an interactive web-based game developed using JavaScript, HTML, and CSS.
+Exploding Balloons is an interactive web-based game developed using pure **JavaScript**, **HTML**, and **CSS**.
 The objective is to click on moving balloons to explode them, providing an engaging and fun experience for users.
 But players can only explode balloons not any birds.

 ## Features